patrickbucher/learning-clojure/notes.md

 Even though sequences are extremely useful, data structures like maps and vectors loose _some_ of their power when wrapped as a sequence.

+# Lazy Sequences

+Unlike sequences, _lazy sequences_ only make up their values as they are actually needed.

+`repeat` creates a lazy sequence that contains the given element unlimited
+times:

+    > (def words (repeat "duck"))

+There are, of course, not unlimited instances of the string `"duck"` put into memory, which would be impossible to do.
+The elements of the lazy sequence are only created when used:

+    > (nth words 3)
+    "duck"
+    > (nth words 123456)
+    "duck"

+    > (take 3 words)
+    ("duck" "duck" "duck")

+`cycle` creates a lazy sequence by repeating a given sequence endlessly:

+    > (take 7 (cycle [1 2 3]))
+    (1 2 3 1 2 3 1)

+`iterate` creates a lazy sequence based on a function.
+The first argument is a function to be called for each subsequent iteration; the secund argument is a starting value:

+    > (def counter (iterate inc 1))
+    > (take 3 counter)
+    (1 2 3)
+    > (take 12 counter)
+    (1 2 3 4 5 6 7 8 9 10 11 12)

+Note that the lazy sequence is _not consumed_ like an iterator in other programming languages.

+This `counter` sequence can be used to enumerate items of a sequence:

+    > (interleave ["Alive" "Dilbert" "Wally"] counter)
+    ("Alive" 1 "Dilbert" 2 "Wally" 3)

+Or:

+    > (zipmap counter ["Alive" "Dilbert" "Wally"])
+    {1 "Alive", 2 "Dilbert", 3 "Wally"}

+`map` is lazy, so it can be applied to unbound lazy sequences:

+    > (defn twice [x] (* 2 x))
+    > (def doubled (map twice counter))
+    > (take 7 doubled)
+    (2 4 6 8 10 12 14)

+Combined with `cycle`, `map` can be used to combine existing elements in all possible ways (permutations):

+    (def names ["Alice" "Dilbert" "Wally" "Ashok" "Dogbert"]) (def adjectives ["great" "lazy" "nerdy" "evil"])
+    (def professions ["engineer" "manager" "consultant"])

+    (defn combine-employees [name adjective profession]
+      (str name " the " adjective " " profession))

+    (def employees
+      (map combine-employees
+        (cycle names)
+        (cycle adjectives)
+        (cycle professions)))

+    > (take 8 employees)
+    ("Alice the great engineer" "Dilbert the lazy manager" "Wally the nerdy consultant" "Ashok the evil engineer" "Dogbert the great manager" "Alice the lazy consultant" "Dilbert the nerdy engineer" "Wally the evil manager")

+`lazy-seq` creates a lazy sequence from an existing sequence:

+    > (def numbers (lazy-seq [1 2 3]))
+    (take 2 numbers)
+    (1 2)

+Never output lazy sequences as if they were finite:

+    > (def counter (iterate inc 1))
+    > counter ; bad idea

+Or at least be sure to set `*print-length*` before doing so:

+    > (set! *print-length* 10)
+    > counter
+    (1 2 3 4 5 6 7 8 9 10 ...)

+`doall` realizes a lazy sequence, which should only be done for _finite_ lazy
+sequences:

+    > (doall counter) ; bad idea, again...

+`doseq` is similar to `for` and useful if the iteratio step is more interesting than the result:

+    > (def numbers (take 5 counter))
+    > (doseq [n numbers]
+        (println "Current iteration" n))
+    Current iteration 1
+    Current iteration 2
+    Current iteration 3
+    Current iteration 4
+    Current iteration 5

+Infinite sequences should not be sorted or reduced.

+Many functions are lazy, such as `take`.

+Notice that working with lazy sequences opens a timely gap between when the instruction to do something is given and when it is actyally done.
+This can cause troubles when working with side-effects (e.g. files read/written with `slurp`/`spit` whose content changes in the meantime).